quchen/talks/2017-06-16_logic/README.md

 Techday talk about logic in general
 ===

-Logic is just »combining ands and ors«.
+Logic is not just »combining ands and ors«.

 Based on [reveal.js][revjs], just open [index.html](./slides/index.html).